 Transcript: Plant Protein Preferable

 However, protein is not consumed in isolation.
-Instead, it is packaged with a host of other nutrients.
-The "baggage" that I refer to in previous videos.
-The quality and amount of fats, carbohydrates, sodium, and other nutrients in the ‘‘protein package’’ may influence long-term health.
+Instead, it is packaged with a host of other nutrients—the “baggage” I refer to in previous videos.
+The quality and amounts of fats, carbohydrates, sodium, and other nutrients in the ‘‘protein package’’ may influence long-term health.
 For example, results from the Harvard Nurses’ Health Study suggest that eating more protein from beans, nuts, seeds, and the like—while cutting back on refined carbohydrates like white flour—reduces the risk of heart disease.

-So the bottom line?
+So, the bottom line?
 Go with plants.
 Eating a plant-based diet is healthiest.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.